Back to Insights Back to Insights

 There are several ways of selling interest in a joint venture.
 Much will depend on the circumstances of the dissolution or termination and the set-up of the joint venture entity.
 A sale of interest can be carried out in one of several ways, including:

-• Based on pre-emption rights - if the intention is to sell to a third-party, the documents drawn up in the initiation of the JV should specify the rights of the shareholders who are being advised by another shareholder of the desire to dispose of their holding (e.g. the right to purchase a pro-rata proportion of the shares which are intended for sale).
-The third party then has to enter into an agreement with the remaining shareholders.
+1. Based on pre-emption rights – if the intention is to sell to a third party, the documents drawn up in the initiation of the JV should specify the rights of the shareholders who are being advised by another shareholder of the desire to dispose of their holding (e.g. the right to purchase a pro-rata proportion of the shares which are intended for sale).
+The third party then has to agree with the remaining shareholders.

-Questions about dissolving a joint venture?
-LawBite is here to help!
+The intricacies of dissolving a joint venture demand legal expertise, especially when questions arise.
 Joint venture arrangements can easily go wrong if there is a mismatch of expectations as to the allocation of responsibilities, risks and rewards.

 In closing